 11. Proof Your Content Thoroughly

-Take the time to proof your content for typing and grammatical errors.
+Take the time to proof content for typing and grammatical errors.
 It helps to read it out loud so that you can see where any issues with flow might occur.
 Typos can be incredibly distracting to your users.
 Try and get a second pair of eyes to go over your work before it goes live.

 Do you have any other great tips for keeping your content more usable?
 Just let us know in the comments!